bug7a/javascript-mobile-app-template/README.md

 # Mobile App UI Template for Apache Cordova
 Simple and fully customizable user interface template.
-Design for mobile app development on Apache Cordova framework.<br>(This is the Beta version.)
+Design for mobile app development on Apache Cordova framework.
+Platforms: iOS, Android (This is the Beta version.)

-- Platforms: iOS, Android<br>

 - It reduces production costs and enables the project to be developed quickly.<br>
 - Developed project; It can run on Android, iOS, and the web.<br>